Module 1 Exercises

 $ git push origin experiment

-4.6.
 Imagine you are collaborating with one of your classmates.
-Your classmate is in charge of the project, and is keeping track of the 'official' folder of materials (eg, the repo).
+Your classmate is in charge of the project, and is keeping track of the 'official' folder of materials (i.e. the repo).
 You wish to make some changes to the files in that repository.
-You can manage that collaboration via Github by making a copy, what Github calls a
+You can manage that collaboration via GitHub by making a copy, what GitHub calls a

-- Make sure you're logged into your Github account on the Github website.
-We're going to fork an example repository right now by going to https://github.com/octocat/Spoon-Knife.
-Click the 'fork' button at top-right.
-Github now makes a copy of the repository in your own Github account!
+Make sure you're logged into your GitHub account on the GitHub website.
+We're going to fork an example repository right now by going to GitHub's forking example page.

 $ cd.. $ pwd

 We do that to make sure you're not inside any other repo you've made!
-Make sure you're not inside the repository we used in exercises 1 to 5, then proceed:
+Make sure you're not inside the repository we used in Exercises 1 to 4, then proceed:

 You now have a folder called 'Spoon-Knife' on your machine!
 Any changes you make inside that folder can be tracked with commits.
 You can also

-git push -u origin master when you're inside it, and the changes will show up on your OWN copy (your fork) on Github.com.
+git push -u origin masterwhen you're inside it, and the changes will show up on your OWN copy (your fork) on

 merge into the original repository.
 You do this by issuing a